tz-qin/edge-set-attention/README.md

 GraphGPS is best run through configuration files (.yaml).
 We have adapted the GraphGPS code base and plugged in our data loading pipeline to ensure a fair comparison.

-The notebook `generate_scripts_graphgps_graph.ipynb` provides an automated approach to generating configuration files and runnable scripts for graph-level tasks using GraphGPS.
+The notebook `helper/notebooks_graphgps/generate_scripts_graphgps_graph.ipynb` provides an automated approach to generating configuration files and runnable scripts for graph-level tasks using GraphGPS.

 # Node-level tasks